Top 6 Khan Academy Alternatives

 If you’re looking to offer structured courses with certifications, Coursera is an excellent choice.
 It partners with top universities and institutions to provide high-quality content.

-Coursera offers both paid and free courses for the learners.
+Coursera offers both paid and free online courses for the learners.
 Usually, after completing a free course, the learner will have the option to pay for the certificate.
 You can get specific courses of your liking on Coursera using a one-time purchase model.

 Alternatively, you can get Coursera Plus, a subscription-based plan of Coursera that gets you access to 10,000+ courses, guided projects, specialization, and professional certificates. if you need a handful of courses and you are committed to learning then Coursera Plus will be suitable for you.

 Although being very resourceful, it’s more suited for learners than independent course creators.
-Coursera provides certifications from reputed universities and institutes.

 Pricing: